 Mr Poulsson said ‘Our meeting welcomed the decision of the IMO Maritime Safety Committee last week, at which ICS led shipowner representation, to adopt an MSC Resolution addressing safety and fuel quality issues associated with the sulphur cap.’

 This MSC Resolution on “Recommended Interim Measures to Enhance the Safety of Ships Relating to the Use of Oil Fuel” means that the maritime administrations will encourage bunker suppliers to provide only low sulphur fuels that meet the latest ISO Standard, i.e. ISO 8217:2017 plus the ISO Publicly Available Specification (PAS 23263) which is currently still under development.
 Also, the Resolution should result in administrations taking action against fuel suppliers whenever failures to provide safe fuel take place, with instances to be reported to IMO.

-The concern of ICS still remains, the concern is about continue delays with the publication of the latest ISO Publicly Available Specification for low sulphur fuels, and related quality and safety issues where control depends on these standards being quickly finalised and distributed, when it is known that the industry is only six months away from full global implementation.
+The concern of ICS still remains, the concern is about to continue delays with the publication of the latest ISO Publicly Available Specification for low sulphur fuels, and related quality and safety issues where control depends on these standards being quickly finalized and distributed when it is known that the industry is only six months away from full global implementation.

 In the meeting Lasse Kristoffersen (Norway) has been elected as a new ICS Vice Chairman, serving alongside John Adams (Bahamas), Emanuele Grimaldi (Italy) and Mark Martecchini (Liberia) in support of the ICS Chairman, Esben Poulsson (Singapore).The Shipowners of the Faroe Islands hosted the 2019 ICS AGM.
 The 2019 ICS Annual Review of developments affecting global shipping can be downloaded here.